-Since DayBack will be using the Service Resources from Lighting Scheduler, DayBack can use an “On Resources Fetched” Custom App Action (code below) to query the Service Resources and load them dynamically at start-up.
+Since DayBack will be using the Service Resources from Salesforce Scheduler, DayBack can use an “On Resources Fetched” Custom App Action (code below) to query the Service Resources and load them dynamically at start-up.
 This way, all updates can be done on the Salesforce side and there will be no need to maintain resources manually.
 Additionally, DayBack can query the related Service Territory that’s associated with the Service Resource and organize them in folders based on the Service Territory.
 In this simple example, the Salesforce org has two Service Territories (Los Angeles and New York), each with three related Service Resources (Exam Rooms 1-3).
 When DayBack loads, the resources will be reflected accordingly.

-The other benefit from loading the resources from Salesforce Data is that both the resource name and resource id can be captured as part of this process.
+The other benefit of loading the resources from Salesforce Data is that both the resource name and resource id can be captured as part of this process.
 This will save some work later on when DayBack needs to edit a Service Appointment’s resource information.

 Here’s the code for an On Resources Fetched action to load Lightning Scheduler’s Service Resources by Service Territory.

-Resouces in the Join Table
+Resources in the Salesforce Scheduler Join Table

 DayBack can reflect related fields for resources relatively easily when the relationship is a standard Look-Up or Master-Detail.
 In these cases, a formula field can be added to the object to display the related value, and then an On Event Save Custom Event Action can be used to look up the id.
 With the id, the related key field is then updated accordingly.
 The Looking Up A Resource ID By Name (Salesforce) example here is a good example of implementing this technique.